-The SEND policy is available to download from our Policies page and outlines the criteria for a child receiving Special Needs support.
+The SEND policy is available to download on our policies page and outlines the criteria for a child receiving Special Needs support.
 We are firmly committed to raising the attainment of all our children from the least to the most able.

 Find out more about the Young Persons Guide to the Children and Families Bill which became law in September 2014

 Further information about SEND is also available on the Nottinghamshire County Council website.